 When the NetworkMonitor instance is started, it starts a number of Listener instances, equal to the number of ports specified in its patterns.
-The list of patterns is pulled when starting the monitor, so patterns added in runtime are included.
 Patterns not associated with a rule are not considered, since they will not result in an event.
 Only one listener is started per port, so patterns with the same port use the same listener.
-When matching an event with a rule, all rules are considered, so if multiple rules use the same triggering port, they will all be triggered.

 The listeners each open a socket connected to their respective ports.
 This is consistent with the behavior of the file event monitor, which monitors the triggering paths of the patterns it was initialized with.